 Our collection of reference letters is ideal for anyone who wants to write a distinctive recommendation letter for a candidate who is applying to law school.
 These successful letters eloquently document the candidate's strengths in the proper perspective, tone and level of detail.
 They convey the personal and professional traits that the committee looks for when making tough admissions decisions.

 Whether you are a harried faculty member who doesn't have time to write a dozen letters or an applicant who is trying to write your own letter (and don't know where to start), these successful examples are mandatory reading to do the job right.
 They are also an excellent personal investment; your admission to law school is the cornerstone of your professional future.
 Don't risk your chances by submitting inferior reference letters.

-version of the publication for $25, which will be delivered to your
+a paperback version of the publication for $25, which will be delivered